Etruscan vase painting: Red-figure vase painting

 Only towards the end of the 5th century was the true red-figure technique, with the figures as reserved areas remaining in the actual clay colour, introduced to Etruria.
-The first such workshops developed in Vulci and Falerii, but also produced for surrounding areas.
+The first such workshops were developed in Vulci and Falerii, but were also produced for the surrounding areas.
 The original workshops were probably founded by Attic masters, but the early vessels also already display a South Italian influence.
 These workshops dominated the Etruscan market until the 4th century BC.
 Large and medium format vessels like kraters and jugs were mostly decorated with mythological scenes.
 During the course of the century, the production of Falerii began to outclass that of Vulci in terms of quantity.
 New centres of production developed in Chiusi and Orvieto.
 Chiusi became especially important through the Tondo Group, which produced drinking cups with mostly dionysiac motifs on the inside.
 In the second half of the century, production moved to Volterra.
 Here, especially a certain type of craters, the kelebes were produced and initially painted very elaborately.

 In the second half of the 4th century BC, mythological themes disappeared from the repertoire of Etruscan vase painters.
 They were replaced with women's heads and figural depictions of not more than two persons.
 Instead, the vase bodies were now mostly covered with ornamental and floral motifs.
 Larger compositions now only occurred in exceptional cases, such as the amazonomachy on a krater by the Hague Funnel Group Painter.
-The initially, still substantial, production of Falerii lost its dominant role to the newly founded production centre at Caere.
+While initially still substantial, the production at Falerii lost its dominant role to the newly founded production centre at Caere.
 The Caere workshops were probably founded by masters from Falerii; they lacked a separate tradition but became the main centre of red-figure vase production in Etruria.
 Its standard repertoire included simply painted oinochoai, lekythoi and drinking cups (e.g. by the Torcop Group), and small plates (Genucuilia Group).
 By the end of the 4th century, a change in consumer tastes led to a shift towards the production of black-glazed ware, which marked the end of red-figure vase production in Etruria.